Rimab55/Forecasting_Bixi_Bikeshare_rentals/README.md

 ```python
 rf, y_train, y_train_hat, y_test, y_test_hat = fit_predict_RF(X_rf, y_rf, test_size = 1309)
 ```
-Looking at the RMSE and R2 scores, it is clear than the random forest regressor is overfitting the training set: R2 test is around 0.15 > R2 train, which is high even with precautions to avoid overfitting, such as building shallow trees.
-More work is still needed to avoid this situation as it is currently fitting random noise present in the data.
+Looking at the RMSE and R2 scores, it is clear than the random forest regressor is overfitting the training set: R2 test is around 0.15 higher than R2 train, which is high even with precautions taken to avoid overfitting, such as building shallow trees.
+More work is still needed to avoid this situation as it seems to currently fit random noise present in the data.

     RMSE_train: 232.80255001360123; R2_train : 0.9352170482650859
     RMSE_test: 266.4843818264154; R2_test : 0.7986445519725162